 - pain or tingling in the hands and feet

 - shortness of breath

 - temporary hair loss

-Side effects are usually temporary and will go away after your treatment is completed.
-If you’re concerned about your side effects or you have trouble managing them, talk with your doctor about your options.
+Side effects usually go away after your treatment is completed.
+If you’re concerned about your side effects or have trouble managing them, talk with your doctor or another member of your care team about other options.

-Predicting the prognosis, or outcome, of MF is very difficult and depends on many factors.
+Predicting the outlook for MF is difficult and depends on many factors.

-For many other types of cancer, a staging system is used to measure the severity of the disease.
-However, there’s no staging system for MF.
-Still, doctors and researchers have identified some factors that can help predict prognosis, such as:
+Although a staging system is used to measure the severity of many other types of cancer, there’s no staging system for MF.

 - experiencing symptoms that affect your entire body, such as fever, fatigue, and weight loss